eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-01-zfs-install.md

 icon: fa-database
 ---

-After a test of [Nixos ZFS implementation](https://nixos.wiki/wiki/NixOS_on_ZFS), and the fact that Ubuntu added [ZFS root install](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes#ZFS_0.8.3) support, I was curious about how to use it on Archlinux.
+After a test of [Nixos implementation of ZFS](https://nixos.wiki/wiki/NixOS_on_ZFS), and the fact that Ubuntu added support for [install on ZFS root](https://wiki.ubuntu.com/FocalFossa/ReleaseNotes#ZFS_0.8.3) support, I was curious about how to use it on Archlinux.

 ### Harder than on NixOS

 ZFS subvolumes are called ``datasets`` stored in ``zpools``.
-NixOS [doesn't use datasets as it should](https://nixos.wiki/wiki/NixOS_on_ZFS#Known_issues), it uses legacy mounts in fstab.
+NixOS [doesn't use datasets as it should](https://nixos.wiki/wiki/NixOS_on_ZFS#Known_issues), it uses classic fstab mounts.
-ZFS was designed with its own mount mecanic, that's pretty surprising at first look as I have never seen any FS which don't use fstab/crypttab entries.
+ZFS is designed top be used with its own mount mecanic, that's pretty surprising at first look, I have never seen any FS which doesn't use fstab/crypttab entries.

 My [NixOS install scripts](https://github.com/eoli3n/nix-config/tree/master/scripts/install) are not usable as is on Archlinux.
 Let's rewrite it.